kimiyashabani/Car-loan-calculator/README.md

 6. Choose Free Trial
 This will be the JSON result we'll get
 ![Screenshot 2024-10-12 164612](https://github.com/user-attachments/assets/255952fb-3bc1-4835-a7a8-739830fcec3f)
-After getting your api key and set it in the Calculation.py
+7.After getting your api key and set it in the Calculation.py
 ![Screenshot 2024-10-12 184323 copy](https://github.com/user-attachments/assets/f7f9ba2c-0a97-4814-b039-0e7c4003381e)

 8. Clone this repository: